Pawłokoma

 Pawłokoma is a village in the administrative district of Gmina Dynów, within Rzeszów County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 5 km south-east of Dynów and 32 km south-east of the regional capital Rzeszów.
-It is also 35 km west of Przemyśl.

 History

-In the late stages of the Volyn genocide, in March 1945, 365 Ukrainian, and a few Polish, inhabitants of the village were murdered by a former Armia Krajowa unit, commanded by Józef Biss "Wacław".
+In the late stages of the Volyn massacres, in March 1945, 365 Ukrainian, and a few Polish, inhabitants of the village were murdered by a former Armia Krajowa unit, commanded by Józef Biss "Wacław".
 A monument to commemorate the Ukrainian victims of the Pawłokoma massacre was erected in 2005.